How to clean your Samsung refrigerator

 Refrigerators need love too.
-Your refrigerator keeps your drinks cold and your food fresh.
-So you should do your best to keep your fridge fresh and clean.
+Your refrigerator keeps your drinks cold and your food fresh, so you should do your best to keep your fridge fresh and clean and keep up with regular maintenance.
 That means not leaving fishy leftovers from last week in there.
-Check out these cleaning tips and tricks to make sure your refrigerator feels the love and stays odor free.
+Check out this maintenance plan for cleaning your your refrigerator so it feels the love and stays odor free.

 Clean up immediately after a spill